 Would you like to speak with an attorney who can help you through these steps?
 Start here:

-Is there anything else I need to know to transfer my business to a trust?
+Is there anything else I need to know to transfer my business into a trust?

 Before you begin signing deeds, titles, and checks over to a trust, there are a few key points that you should consider: